Panzer3232/Covid-19-/covid-19 india/Readme.md

+# What's this readme is all about :/

 ## Some Important Links to understand things like Prediction model for Covid-19 , Links to all data used for this project.